HubSpot/uie-beta-public-app-samples/feature-flag-scripts/README.md

-A set of scripts to exercise the management of the feature flag public APIs
+A set of scripts to exercise the management of the Feature Flag public APIs

 To use:

-- Update two files: `app` and `hapikey`. populate them with an app ID and a hapikey, respectively. for example:
+- Update two files: `app` and `apikey`.
+Populate them with an app ID and a Developer API key, respectively. for example:

 ```
 $ cat app